tkaburagi/consul-terraform-sync-demo/README.md

 ## demo

 * After Running CTS, check the terraform will run for syncing between Consul and F5 BIG IP
+* See the `sync-task` directroy is created.
+The tf-code and variables will be generated under the `sync-task`.
 * Access to `http://BIGIPADDR:8080` for confirming load balancing.
 * Scale out/in AWS Autoscaling group and see the CTS log.
 It will sync the env automatically!!
 * tfstate will be store at Consul kv.